0x1mahmoud/Cookie-Stealer/README.md

 # Cookie-Stealer

-This Basic Script Let steal "Take" The Cookie of user From HTTP Site...
+<h4>This Basic Script Let steal "Take" The Cookie of user From HTTP Site...</h4>